 - Apply EQ

-Use EQ to balance the frequency response of your mix.
+Use EQ to balance the frequency response of your mix for Youtube and Spotify.
 Cut frequencies that are causing muddiness or harshness and boost frequencies that need more presence.

 - Apply compression

 Compression helps to even out the dynamic range of your mix, making it sound more consistent and polished.
 Use a light to moderate compression ratio to avoid over-compressing the audio.

 - Apply limiting